This site contains affiliate links. Please see Policies for more information.

 Here are some things that you can consider adding to your recipe to make these delicious Weight Watchers “cookies” even more flavorful, and packed with nutrition!

-• Almond Butter
+• Almond Butter or other nut butter:

-• Extra Coconut
+• Extra Coconut:

-How to make Weight Watchers Peanut Butter Protein Bites:
+How to make Weight Watchers Protein Balls:

 1. In a large bowl, mix together the oats, chocolate chips, and coconut.